Why pickleball players are getting paddled with injuries originally appeared on NBC Sports Bayarea

 In the Injury Epidemiology journal, a study said that by 2018, the number of pickleball emergency-room visits for people over the age of 60 just about equaled the number of tennis emergency-room visits.

 “I think the movements are different.
-With tennis, it’s on a bigger court so it’s a little bit different, you have a lot of high swinging and stuff where a smaller court won’t be as much on the upper body because of the smaller surface area, but then the stress is on different areas,” explained Tanya Dargusch, LAT, ATC and member of the National Athletic Trainers’ Association, in an interview with NBC Sports at an Icy Hot exhibition featuring tennis star Sloane Stephens.
+With tennis, it’s on a bigger court so it’s a little bit different, you have a lot of high swinging and stuff where a smaller court won’t be as much on the upper body because of the smaller surface area, but then the stress is on different areas,” explained Tanya Dargusch, LAT, ATC and member of the National Athletic Trainers’ Association, in an interview with NBC Sports.

 “Now you’re moving quicker right and left,” she added.
 That’s where proper footwear, agility practice, core strengthening and balance comes in.